FredKSchott/snowpack/docs/guides/tailwind-css.md

 // postcss.config.js

 module.exports = {
+  plugins: {
     tailwindcss: {},
-  // other plugins can go here, such as autoprefixer };
+    // other plugins can go here, such as autoprefixer },
+};
 ```